lindseysim/templatize/more/advanced/README.md

 {{/burger}}
 ```

-Additionally, as briefly shown in the last section, you can set a context-passed-to-function as the section tag.
-This will also create a dynamic context for any tags with in-context directives directly under this section.
+When using a context-passed-to-function as the section tag, this will create the appropriate dynamic context for any tags with in-context directives directly inside this section.
 Note that the closing tag does not need to mimic the pass-to-function part of the opening tag.

 ```
 {{#burger}}